 Normally, a few times, if not less, should do it.

 But if this doesn't work, you may need some help.
 You may need to physically remove the gunk, the old fashion way.

 For Stubborn Clogs

 1. If the drain is still clogged, run the faucet with hot water until the water pools about 3 inches on the bottom of the tub.

-2. Take a small plunger, made for sinks and NOT for the toilet (like the cute little one pictured below), and push down and seal around the rubber ring completely against the bottom of the tub or the sink.
+2. Take a small kitchen plunger (Amazon Link)- NOT the large toilet kind - and push down and seal around the rubber ring completely against the bottom of the tub or the sink.
 And then, with one swift motion, lift the plunge quickly.

 OK, I'm going to do that from now on and not wait until it clogs.

 And buy a smaller holed strainer for the drain to catch all my hair.